Pixel Buds Pro Review: Google’s best buds yet

 That’s not to say that Google’s Pixel Buds Pro aren’t extremely solid wireless earbuds, but just that they cost slightly more than I expected – even for high-end earbuds.
 They’re cheaper than Apple’s AirPods Pro and offer a lot of the same features, but on the Android side, wireless earbuds are often more reasonably priced and there’s fiercer competition.

-With this in mind, Google’s latest wireless earbuds don’t stand out as much as they should.
+With this in mind, Google’s latest wireless earbuds don’t stand out as much as they should, but at least the connection seems rock solid compared to the ill-fated Pixel Buds from 2020.

 Top-notch sound